aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-layout-in-five-minutes/index.md

 echo 'description: Areg Sarkissians Blog' >> _config.yml
 ```

-Jekyll uses the settings in the `_config.yml` file to override the default values for the repository title and description.
+Jekyll uses these settings in the `_config.yml` file to override the default values for the repository title and description.

+> Note: the first bash echo statement with empty text argument just adds a newline to the end of the existing line that specifies the caymen theme in _config.yml.

 ## Conclusion

 In this post I showed you how I overrode the default theme layout file and its content.
-I also showed how I overrode the default theme file title and description meta tags.
+I also showed how I overrode the default theme layout file title and description meta tags.

 You can further customize the content of the `default.html` layout file with your own html content.

 I will detail how I added global navigation links to the layout file for this blog in an upcoming post in the series.

 Check out part 3 to see how I override the default theme style of my Github pages blog.